Davos Travel Guide

 Davos © Robert J Heath

-Being a 'mega-resort' in comparison to the usual village-centred ski destinations in the Alps, a Davos holiday also offers mega shopping opportunities, with more than 100 shops, art galleries and boutiques ready and waiting to swipe eager visitors' credit cards in exchange for a plethora of goods, from tinkling cow bells to designer label clothing.
+Being a huge resort in comparison to the usual village-centred ski destinations in the Alps, Davos offers unrivalled shopping opportunities, with more than 100 shops, art galleries and boutiques ready and waiting to swipe eager visitors' credit cards in exchange for a plethora of goods, from tinkling cow bells to designer clothing.
 It takes hours to explore all the shops clustered mainly along the two main streets around the Davos Platz.

 There are scores of restaurants in the greater Davos/Klosters area offering a vast selection to suit every taste and pocket.
-When it comes to haute cuisine the best are located in the major hotels, but for cosy après ski evenings use the funiculars and cableways and head for a mountain restaurant to sample homegrown local delights.
-Around the Davos Platz there is an international selection including Italian, American, Mexican, Indian, Chinese and Thai at reasonable prices.
-Of course the Swiss are best known for the fondue, which is on offer everywhere but particularly recommended at the Bistro Gentiana.
+When it comes to haute cuisine the best are located in the major hotels, and 24 of the finest hotels offer a "dine around" where guests on half board can sample menus in other hotel restaurants.
+Around the Davos Platz there is an international selection of restaurants from simple cafes to gourmet restaurants offering everything from French and Italian menus, to Indian, Chinese and Thai.
+For cosy après ski evenings and spectacular views, use the funiculars and cableways to head up to a mountain restaurant and sample homegrown local delights.
 The more upmarket restaurants require advance booking, and many Davos establishments close their kitchens early, around 10pm.

-If you can do it on the snow or ice, you can do it in Davos, particularly skiing of course, from beginners to advanced, with some notorious off-piste adventures thrown in.
-Davos is also one of Europe's most popular snowboarding venues.
-There are several funparks for boarders, particularly at Jakobshorn.
-Tobogganing, sledding, sleigh rides and skating events on the largest open-air ice rink in Europe are also popular holiday pastimes.
-Some worthwhile excursions are a trip through the high Alps to the famous spa of Scuol, or visit St Moritz (90 minutes away).
-Snowmobiling, snow-shoeing, ice-climbing, hang-gliding and paragliding are on offer, as are numerous indoor sports like tennis, golf and squash, and there is an indoor pool.
+If you can do it on the snow or ice, you can do it in Davos, particularly skiing of course, but also tobogganing, sledding, sleigh rides and skating - Davos has the largest open-air ice rink in Europe.
+Ice-climbing, hang-gliding and paragliding are on also on offer, and there are miles of stunning winter hiking routes as well.
+Indoor family activities include bowling and swimming.
+Some worthwhile excursions include a trip through the high Alps to the famous spa of Scuol, or a visit to St Moritz (90 minutes away).
+Summer activities include cycling, golf, sailing, hiking and climbing.